Evernote/evernote-cloud-sdk-ios/README.md

 ### Modify your application's main plist file

 Users will have the fastest OAuth experience in your app if they already have the Evernote app installed.
+When this is the case, the authentication process will bounce to the Evernote app and authenticate without the user needing to enter their credentials at all.
 To facilitate this, create an array key called URL types with a single array sub-item called URL Schemes.
 Give this a single item with your consumer key prefixed with 'en-'

 	<key>CFBundleURLTypes</key>
 	<array>